NoobieDev12/PIVX/doc/step-by-step-tutorial-for-windows-self-compiling-process.md

 cmd.exe /C start "C:\Users\YOUR_WINDOWS_USERNAME\AppData\Local\Packages\CanonicalGroupLimited.Ubuntu18.04onWindows_79rhkp1fndgsc\LocalState\rootfs\home\YOUR_WSL_USERNAME\PIVX\src\qt\pivx-qt.exe" --testnet
 ```
 **IMPORTANT NOTE:** From last command, don't forget again to replace `YOUR_WINDOWS_USERNAME` with your Windows User name, and `YOUR_WSL_USERNAME` with username you used in Step 3 earlier.
+However, for some reason, last command is not working for some users and returning `cmd.exe command not found`.
+If that is the case, it's not a problem, just proceed with the **Optional step** below.

 **Optional step:**